 Logistics & Distribution: The distance that food travels is actually a small % of the overall carbon footprint from food production.
 So how does food relate to climate change?

 “One study showed that lamb raised in New Zealand and shipped 18,000 kilometres to the U.K. produced less than one-quarter of the greenhouse gases than local British lamb.
 Local flocks ate grains, which take a lot of energy to grow, while the New Zealand flocks grazed on grass.
-Shipping the lamb to the U.K. was responsible for only five per cent of greenhouse gases; 80 per cent of were from farm activities.
-One packaged orange juice assessment found that more than one-third of lifecycle emissions came from the synthetic fertilizer used on the orange groves”.
+Shipping the lamb to the U.K. is responsible for only five per cent of greenhouse gases; 80 per cent are from farm activities.
+One packaged orange juice assessment found that more than one-third of lifecycle emissions come from the synthetic fertilizer used on the orange groves”.

-In summary, you may have a smaller carbon footprint by buying organic food from afar than you do locally grown conventional food.
+In summary, you will have a smaller carbon footprint by buying organic food from afar than you do locally grown conventional food.

 Agricultural Carbon Emissions: Roughly 60% of the greenhouse gases and 78% of methane gases produced in food production is as a result of livestock agriculture.